michaelgaskin/bigparty/intro.md

 The BIG Party believes in the rule of law, and that no one is above the law.

+The BIG Party believes in equal rights for women, and that women cannot be forced to bear children without consent.

 The BIG Party has ideas about how to organize law enforcement to maximize its effectiveness.

 The BIG Party disapproves of the way that the cost of a college education has risen in recent decades.

 The BIG Party doesn't have a good answer for healthcare yet, but you can help us create one.

-The BIG Party disapproves of security theater.